syntaxfest/syntaxfest.github.io/syntaxfest21/index.md

 The next and second edition will be held in a hybrid mode: online and in Sofia.
 Both venues will be communicated later.

 ### Proceedings
-For the authors’s convenience, despite the conference being held in March 2022, the Proceedings of Depling 2021 will be published in December 2021 in the ACL Anthology.
+For the authors’s convenience, despite the conference being held in March 2022, the Proceedings of Syntaxfest 2021 will be published in December 2021 in the ACL Anthology.

 ### Registration